ericflo/simpleblog/posts/2014-04-11-react-part-3-frontend-server.rst

 Running this file will start up a server listening on port 5000, serving any static files that are found in /build, which knows how to parse querystrings, form submissions, and json, and is protected against CSRF attacks.
 So far, so easy.
-Now let's add cookie sessions, which for some reason requires a bit of a
+Now let's add cookie sessions, where I've found that ``maxAge`` needs to be set per-request in Connect_ for some reason:
-hack:

 .. code-block:: js